parallel-fs-utils/fs-drift/README.md

 Set a limit on maximum record size in KB.
 Record (I/O transfer) size is randomly generated and can be much less than this.(default 1)

+-+r|--fix-record-size-kb

+Set a fix record size for random operations in KB.
+Record (I/O transfer) size will be this much for random operations.
+If set to 0, record size will be generated the same way as for other operations. (default 0)

 -R|--max-random-reads

 Set a limit on how many random reads in a row are done to a file per random read op.(default 2)